Calmquist/calmquist.github.io/_posts/2023-03-27-temporary-enchantment.md

 Temporary Enhancement is a power with a single ability, but it is still a power.
 A few options from GURPS Powers to make the power more interesting are listed below.
 Choose the ones you want, and try to balance positive and negative options as usual.

 ## Skills for Everyone (p.
 162)
-Replace the IQ roll with an IQ base as a feature.
+Replace the IQ roll with an IQ based skill as a feature.
 If there is only one skill and there are no other abilities, there would be no real need for a talent.
 If each enchantment is a separate skill, a talent is still useful.

 ## Multiple Feats (pp. 158-159)
 If you want to limit the number of active enchantments, apply the Multiple Feats penalties.